benchristel/sindarin/a-sindarin-phrasebook.md

 !!example

 [.s Tiro!
-Ithil ortha.] ~ "Look!
+Ithil ortha.] <br/> "Look!
 The moon is rising."

+/!

+!!example

-[.s Lastach in edhil linno?] ~ "Do you hear the elves singing?"
+[.s Lastach in edhil linno?] <br/> "Do you hear the elves singing?"

 /!